learn-co-curriculum/phase-0-how-to-get-help/README.md

 ## Try Troubleshooting First

-Troubleshooting is a critical skill for all programmers and pending time now to get better at it is time well spent.
+Troubleshooting is a critical skill for all programmers and spending time now to get better at it is time well spent.
 Improving your ability to troubleshoot will provide a great return on your investment as you'll be able to get yourself unstuck and learn how to better approach issues.
 Whenever possible, try to troubleshoot your issue independently first before seeking help.